Rouiszinho/PwC-exercises/README.md

 4. Capitalize the first letter of each sentence in the string
 5. Check if the string is an anagram of a palindrome

-Note: Each file has its statement at the beginning of the commented code.
+Each file has its statement at the beginning of the commented code.
 Feel free to check them out :wink:

+Note: It is possible that your security tool will alert you about unknown author.
+If so, proceed by allowing the program to run. :+1: